Allergic Reactions at School

 - If your child is allergic to nuts, ask the school to make the lunchroom or your child's classroom a nut-free zone.

 Have your child wear a medical alert bracelet or necklace.
-If you and your doctor think your child is ready to carry an epinephrine auto-injector (such as Auvi-Q or EpiPen), make sure your child and school staff know how to use it.
+If you and your doctor think your child is ready to carry an epinephrine auto-injector (such as Auvi-Q or EpiPen), make sure he and school staff know how to use it.
 Your doctor should show you how and also tell you whether more than one shot may be needed.
 Your child should carry two shots in case they need more than one.

 If your child has anaphylaxis and gets a shot of epinephrine, she will still need to get immediate medical care.
 The shot won't stop an anaphylactic reaction.
 It will only control the symptoms for a few minutes.
 That may give you extra time, but you (or the school) should still call 911 right away and get your child to an emergency room, even if she seems OK after the shot.